 Not every customer is price sensitive.
 People are willing to pay for the value of a great experience.
 Match their expectations and raise your price.
 One way to increase the value of the menu is seasonal menus.
 Buying local, fresh ingredients adds value with the current farm-to-table trend.
 You can also leverage social media to be transparent with customers about the processes behind your food to show them why it’s worth the cost.

-Care about the customer.
+The solution: care about the customer.

 Training shouldn’t stop after a new hire’s first week.
 To help your staff deliver the best service possible, you need to educate them on the menu and remind them to prioritize the customer.
 One way to do this is through weekly team meetings, where your staff can ask managers questions, try new dishes, and boost team building (happier staff, means happier customers).

-6. Underutilizing your Staff
+6- Underutilizing your staff.

 Your staff have power: they’re the direct line from you to the customer.
 It’s important that they not only prioritize the customer, but also the profit of the restaurant.

-Empower your staff
+The solution: empower your staff

 A little financial transparency with your staff is smart.
 Educating your staff on the food with the highest margin (or with the lowest shelf time), allows them to strategically promote dishes.
 Cross selling and upselling can help add to your profit (and their tip).